-The COPD Health Coaching Study (2014-2017) is a randomized controlled trial scheduled to start in 2014 that will examine the impact of health coaching on the management of Chronic Obstructive Pulmonary Disease, compared to usual care.
-A collaboration between the UCSF Department of Family and Community Medicine, the Department of Pulmonology, and community clinics in San Francisco, this study will explore a unique model of medical assistant health coaching that supports linkages between primary care and specialty care as well as providing self-management support to patients living with COPD.
+The Aides in Respiration (AIR) Health Coaching Study (2014-2017) was a randomized controlled trial that adapted a health coaching model to the needs of people living with chronic obstructive pulmonary disease (COPD).
+A collaboration between the UCSF Department of Family and Community Medicine, the UCSF Pulmonary, Critical Care, Allergy and Sleep Medicine Program in the Department Medicine, and 7 community clinics in San Francisco, this study tested a unique model of medical assistant health coaching that supports linkages between primary care and specialty care as well as providing self-management support to patients living with COPD.
 Supported by the Patient Centered Outcomes Research Institute.

 Patient and Family Engagement in Electronic Consultation and Referral Systems– Establishing a Framework for Achieving the Third Aim by Moving From Dyads to Triads(2015-2016).
 Electronic consultation and referral (eCR) systems have increased access to care, optimized efficiency, improved PCP capacity for complex decision-making, and promoted dialogue between PCPs and subspecialists.
 However, to date, eCR systems are limited to communication in the provider-to- provider dyad; the process is largely invisible to the patient.
 While the eCR model of specialty care delivery is spreading throughout the United States, no known studies have examined patient involvement with this model of care delivery.
 In response to this gap in knowledge, CEPC is partnering with the Center for Innovation in Access and Quality to conduct an observational study that will assess the level of understanding of patients, families, and caregivers in engaging in an electronic consultation model of specialty care delivery.
 This study will also explore their interest in participating in this process of exchange and potential components of a patient-centered electronic consultation and referral eCR system at San Francisco General Hospital.
 Funded by the Blue Shield of California Foundation.